-A burial ceremony will be held in Wilmington at the end of the month with Amy Kiernan and her sister Louise attending as representatives of Smith’s Irish ancestry.
+A burial ceremony was held in Wilmington at the end of June with Amy Kiernan and her sister Louise attending as representatives of Smith’s Irish ancestry.

 ”It's great that he dedicated his career to solving mysteries and now finally this last mystery is solved,” said Kiernan.

 * Originally published June 2015.